TryHackMeNow/CyberLab/README.md

 Each file contains the virtual machine (VM) of the named CyberLab host.

-**Note:**
-CyberLab is intentionally designed for an uncomplicated and fast setup.
-This has the tradeoff of somewhat larger file size.
-You may off course choose to download only the hosts that are of interest to you.

 After importing, each host can be booted or shutdown separately from within *VirtualBox*.
 When a host is booted up, a window will open showing the host's terminal or GUI.
 You may now start to (counter-) hack your way through the network by interacting with the different hosts.

-**Note:**
+**Notes:**
+- CyberLab is intentionally designed for an uncomplicated and fast setup.
+This has the tradeoff of somewhat larger file size.
+You may off course choose to download only the hosts that are of interest to you.
-Virtual machine files might be temporarily unavailable due to servicing.
+- Virtual machine files might be temporarily unavailable due to servicing.

 # Hosts
 | Host Name    | IP (Static)       | Subnet   | Description                   | OS                | Role     |